 Welcome to Friends of the Knox County Public Library!

-By linking your Kroger Plus card to Friends, you’ll earn points for us with every purchase you make.
-Don’t worry—this won’t affect how your Kroger Plus card gives you discounts.
+When you register your Kroger Plus Card and choose Friends as your recipient, you’ll earn points for us with every purchase you make—points that will be converted into dollars of support for Friends.
+Don’t worry—you’ll still receive your usual Kroger Plus Card discounts.
 And library lovers in Knox County will thank you for your support!

 - At the bottom of your Account Summary, click Enroll under Community Rewards, and either enter our Kroger Non Profit number (65466) or just search for Friends of the Knox County Public Library.